• Skip to primary navigation

 3. Once the barrier solution has dried you can now paint on your top coat.
 Mix fungicide additive with any emulsion you choose to stop the mould coming back

-It is possible to keep black mould in check relatively cheaply and easily.
-There are a number of solutions that will kill mould, although you may have to keep doing this on a regular basis to prevent it returning:
+Despite this, it is possible to keep it in check relatively cheaply and easily.
+There are a number of solutions that will kill mould, although you may have to keep doing this on a regular basis to prevent it returning or getting worse:

 1. Good old fashion bleach: Mix 4 parts water to one part bleach and apply liberally to the affected area.
 The bleach will kill the mould but be careful what surfaces that you apply the bleach to as this can damage paint.
 If you are unsure test it on a small unseen area first